Just How Denim Jackets Became So Popular: History of the Denim Jacket

 Cool, rebellious, rugged, and chic, this timeless garment is as stylish today as it was when it first popped on the scene in the early 20th century.
 As ubiquitous as blue jeans and leather boots, it’s easy to assume that the denim jacket just always was, but it actually bears an interesting history, traced along the contours of cowboys and counterculture punks.

 So, where did the accessory actually come from, and why does it have so much staying power?
-We’ll explore all that and more in our brief history of the denim jacket.
+We’ll explore all that and more in our history of the denim jacket.

 The Origins of Denim